SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 ## How to build a custom (traffic light) object detection model using Tensorflow Object Detection API:

 Add your objects of interest to the pre-trained model or use that models weights to give us a head start on training these new objects.
 The Tensorflow Object Detection API is basically a tradeoff between accuracy and speed.
+Considering the dataset I was working on, I chose to use *faster_rcnn_inception_v2_coco*.
+Please see the full list of available models under [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 Steps:
 1. Collect around 500 (or more if you choose to) custom traffic light images ready